The home of William John. Colorized photo taken in 1897.

 We'll never know where the depression was,

-but we guess it was right here.
-It's all
+but we guess it was right here or right

 settled a few feet from his southern property line,

-close to his nearest neighbor, Evan Ap Hugh, and
+close to the border of his nearest neighbor, Evan Ap Hugh, and

-the arduous journey across the Atlantic Ocean and
+the arduous journey across the Atlantic Ocean, the

-then by foot or horseback from Philadelphia he had
+then by wagon or horseback from Philadelphia, he had

-finally arrived at his land and decided to go no
+finally arrived at the boundary to his tract and decided to go no

 farther.
 Maybe it was knowing that his family was the